vectordotdev/vector/website/guides/integrate/sources/socket.md

 import ConfigExample from '@site/src/components/ConfigExample';
 import InstallationCommand from '@site/src/components/InstallationCommand';

-> "I just wanna, like, collect my logs from Socket and send them somewhere -- why is all of this so complicated?"
+> "I just wanna, like, collect my logs from a TCP, UDP, or UDS socket and send them somewhere -- why is all of this so complicated?"
 >
 > — developers

-So you want to collect logs from Socket and send them anywhere?
+So you want to collect logs from a TCP, UDP, or UDS socket and send them anywhere?
 Sounds simple!
 Sadly, it is not.
 When you account for x, y, and z, you quickly realize this is no easy endaevor.
 Especially for high volume product environments!
 Fear not!
 This guide will get you up and running in minutes.